ARolek/jsonapiserver/README.md

 go run main.go
 ```

-Use telnet to connect to the server on port 8888.
+Use telnet to connect to the server on port 8888 (or the port set using the --port flag).
 Send JSON data to the server and it will echo the request.

 ### Command Line Parameters